KTH/devops-course/contributions/course-automation/Ralfs/README.md

 ## Description
 1. When creating/editing a pull request tests are run
 2. Check changed .md file contents
-3. Verify that the member names are represented in the containing name
+3. Verify that the member names are represented in the containing folder name
 4. Confirm that file structure follows the rules (no changes outside permitted folders: 7 task categories)
 5. Disallow pull request approval if any checks failed